OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 Pre-hashing with SHA-256 also means that the keyspace for an attacker to brute-force the hashes is `2^256`, rather than `2^420` for passwords capped at 64 characters (although both of these are big enough to make no practical difference).

+Finally, when using pre-hashing ensure that the output for the first hashing algorithm is safely encoded as hexadecimal or base64, as some hashing algorithms such as Bcrypt can behave in undesirable ways if the [input contains null bytes](https://blog.ircmaxell.com/2015/03/security-issue-combining-bcrypt-with.html).

 As such, the preferred option should generally be to limit the maximum password length.
 Pre-hashing of passwords should only be performed where there is a specific requirement to do so, and appropriate steps have been taking to mitigate the issues discussed above.

 # Password Hashing Algorithms